 Instead, she pocketed the funds.

-When the IRS came knocking on the church’s door, it owed about $350,000, including penalties and interest, recalled Frank Sommerville, an attorney, CPA, and editorial advisor for Church Finance Today.
+When the IRS came knocking on the church’s door, it owed about $350,000, including penalties and interest, recalled Frank Sommerville, an attorney, CPA, and senior editorial advisor for Church Law & Tax.

 “This individual was the sole person in charge of payroll and getting those payroll taxes paid,” Sommerville said.
 “So the end result was, the church had to sell its property and dissolve to pay the payroll taxes.”